Table of Contents

 Close cooperation between the sales and marketing departments is indispensable for this.
 Coordinating these two key departments with each other is the prerequisite for a successful and sustainable lead management.

 What is email marketing?

 The principal email marketing tools used are the mailing or newsletter.
-While the latter is usually sent out at regular intervals, mailings are sporadic and more likely to be sent out on specific occasions or campaigns.
+While the letter is usually sent out at regular intervals, mailings are sporadic and more likely to be sent out on specific occasions or campaigns.
 The advantage of email marketing is that it is much cheaper than advertising in ordinary media and can be evaluated with the help of a program and thus made measurable.
-A newsletter is quickly created and delivered in-house, no lengthy lead time is necessary.
+A newsletter is quickly created and delivered in-house.
 The major disadvantage of email marketing is obvious and can certainly be understood by you: the flood of emails we constantly receive means that newsletters are rarely read - even if we have consciously subscribed to them.
 Nevertheless: with the appropriate lead qualification, email marketing is a valuable and established tool to address customers with minimal wastage.
 Unfortunately, too often only one newsletter is used for all contacts and is not personalized to the target segment.

 Use of an email program

 In order to send the emails, you primarily need an editor in which you can create the cover letters.
 This should also include an option for checking the correct display for different mail providers.
 It should also include processes for the automated registration and deregistration of e-mail addresses.
 "Normal" mail servers are usually not suitable for the mass emails.
 You should therefore use a hosted system where the provider provides all services.

 As already briefly discussed above, content marketing is mainly concerned with creating relevant content for a specific target group, which at best offers them added value.
 It is therefore not about advertising, but rather about creating high-quality content that makes the company appear competent.
 As a result, customer loyalty is intensified.